stat545ubc-2021/maggieliu-mini-data-analysis/README.md

 stringr
 ```

 Now that you've installed all the packages, you're ready to run some code!
 Each `milestone-i` directory contains a correpsonding `mini-project-i.Rmd` file.
 The `.Rmd` file contains all the source code for that milestone.
 Open up the `.Rmd` file in RStudio and click the "knit" button.
-Or press `Command+Shift+K` (mac) or `Control+Shift+K` (windows) to knit.
+Or press `Command+Shift+K` (Mac) or `Control+Shift+K` (Windows) to knit.

 If you wish, you can also run individual code chunks within the `.Rmd` file.